 After evening classes at Goldsmiths' College, London, I studied part time there in the Ceramics Department 1981-3 concentrating on throwing, tutored by Lisa Hammond.

-I sell widely around Dorset, at outside events and shows as well as with Dorset Pottery Group and Southern Ceramic Group.
+In 2015 I took over the Creative Gallery in St John's HIll, Wareham, which is run as a co-operative which still allows me making time.
+I sell widely around Dorset, at outside events and shows as well as with East Dorset Potters and Southern Ceramic Group.
 I have also sold work in France, through galleries and potters' markets.
-My work is available in the Acanthus and the Creative galleries in Wareham, the Trowbridge Gallery in Castle Cary and the Strawberry Fish Gallery in Hartley Wintney.
+My work is available in the Creative Gallery in Wareham, the Jill Rousseau Gallery in Bideford, Everycloud Gallery in Dorchester and Nadder & Wylye in Southbourne, Bournemouth.